pubnub/pubnub-mcp-server/resources/sdk_docs/rust_access-manager.md

 # Access Manager v3 API for Rust SDK

-Access Manager enforces security controls with tokens that embed permissions for PubNub resources, optionally scoped to a single authorized_user_id.
+Access Manager lets servers grant clients time-limited tokens with embedded permissions to PubNub resources, optionally restricted to a specific authorized_user_id.

-- Time-limited tokens (ttl).
-- Resource lists or regex patterns.
+- Supports resource lists and regex patterns.
-- Multiple resource types and permissions in one request.
+- Multiple resources and different permission levels in one request.
-- Optional authorized_user_id to bind a token to a single client.
+- authorized_user_id restricts token usage to a single userId (UUID).

-User ID / UUID
-- UUID in APIs equals the userId set during SDK initialization.
+User ID / UUID: Some APIs use UUID, but it holds the value of the userId set during initialization.

-For more info: Manage Permissions with Access Manager v3.
+For more on Access Manager v3, see Manage Permissions with Access Manager v3.

-Add any of the following features to Cargo.toml:
+Add any of the following features to Cargo.toml to use this API:

 ```
 `[dependencies]